markushevpro/sidelaunch/README.md

 ## Installing
 Just download a [release](https://github.com/markushevpro/sidelaunch/releases/latest) and unzip to any folder you like.

+## Updating
+Download separate [executable](https://github.com/markushevpro/sidelaunch/releases/latest) and replace `sidelaunch.exe` in your Sidelaunch folder.

 ## Using Sidelaunch
 Intuitive interface (I hope) with mouse control only.

 - **Appearance**<br/>
 The app floats on the left edge.
-To make it appear, simply move the mouse to the left edge of the left-most screen.
-If the mouse is not hovering over the window, it hides after a configurable timeout. ([*](#configuration))
+By default, to make it appear, simply move the mouse to the left edge of the left-most screen.
+If the mouse is not hovering over the window, it hides after a configurable timeout.
+Can be fixed (no hiding).
+See [Configuration](#configuration) section below.

 - **Adding files**<br/>
 Drag a file into the application window.